quill-lang/quill-v2/spec/ideas.md

 They can be made explicit by using square brackets: `cons[_, 0] 1 empty`, for example.
 Certain types are marked by Quill as implicit-by-default, such as `Type`.
 Implicitness is not a concept in Feather.

+# Documentation

+With sufficient modularity and expression-orientatedness, we can have a program itself be automatically documented.
+This documentation can be mathematical; generating LaTeX documentation code for a Quill project, where functions are written in math environments not code environments, is not an unreasonable target.

+Feather could also potentially have plugins for things like tactics, asslowing "implicit" keywords and such.
+This is a step towards a full automated theorem proof assistant.